 Of note -

 The company is registered in the state of Washington and sales tax will be applied to any in-state sales.
-You may have heard about the Surpeme Court's recent decision, but until other states put in place whatever new laws they decide on, out-of-state sales tax is up to the purchaser and will not be collected by SMT Designs until it is required.
+You may have heard about the Surpeme Court's decision, but until other states put in place whatever new laws they decide on, out-of-state sales tax is up to the purchaser and will not be collected by SMT Designs until it is required.

 On to a better topic -

 I strive to maintain a high standard of quality in everything I produce.
 My love of rocketry led me to create a series of components to make life easier when building rockets that include electronics.
-I also wanted to make images available for everyone and not have the prints so high priced that a person could not afford them.
-I chose to supply prints in an unmounted condition, so that you could frame it anyway you want without having to pay me for a frame you wouldn't use.

 And a bit more information...

 The products are the result of over twenty-five years of rocketry and a life long career as an electronics design engineer.
 One of the first things I designed for rocketry was the Veri-Fire launch controller back in 1991 because of copper head igniters.
 Back then I was part owner of Impulse Aerospace who sold the launch controller (in case you are as old as me).
-If you want to read a bit of history, then comtinue with the January 2002 issue of the Washington Aerospace Newsletter that includes an article I wrote about the Monroe, Washington launch site.
+If you want to read a bit of history, then comtinue with the January 2002 issue of the Washington Aerospace Newsletter (pdf) that includes an article I wrote about the Monroe, Washington launch site.